U.N.'s Ban urges N.Korea to refrain from nuclear test

-NEW DELHI U.N.
+NEW DELHI, April 27 U.N.
 Secretary General Ban Ki-moon on Friday urged North Korea not to take any further "provocative" actions, including carrying out a nuclear test.

 North Korea has almost completed preparations for a third nuclear test, a senior source with close ties to Pyongyang and Beijing has said, an act that would draw further international condemnation following a failed rocket launch.